Teh Tarik (Pulled tea) - A comfort afternoon tea

-These teh tarek stalls are traditionally owned or operated by Indians.
-A glass or a cup of teh tarik usually cost between $1 to $1.80 depending if you get them at hawker centres or air-conditioned food-courts.
+The teh tarek stalls are traditionally owned or operated by Indians.
+A glass or a cup of teh tarik usually cost between $1.20 to $2.00 depending if you get them at hawker centres or air-conditioned food-courts or cafes.
+Obviously it is cheaper and tastes better at the road-side stalls or at hawker centres.
+We locals like to say it feels shiok having a cuppa of teh tarik.
+Some stall owners entertain you with their skill on how high they can tarik or pull the tea.

-These teh tarek stalls are traditionally owned or operated by Indians.
-A glass or a cup of teh tarik usually cost between $1 to $1.80 depending if you get them at hawker centres or air-conditioned food-courts.
+The teh tarek stalls are traditionally owned or operated by Indians.
+A glass or a cup of teh tarik usually cost between $1.20 to $2.00 depending if you get them at hawker centres or air-conditioned food-courts or cafes.
+Obviously it is cheaper and tastes better at the road-side stalls or at hawker centres.
+We locals like to say it feels shiok having a cuppa of teh tarik.
+Some stall owners entertain you with their skill on how high they can tarik or pull the tea.

 Teh tarik seller |

-Be aware that if you drink teh tarik late at night you may have problem sleeping after that as we all know tea contains caffeine and teh tarik can be quite strong in that department.
-Personally I would avoid drinking teh tarik late in the evening but some people may be just fine.
+Teh tarik is typically consumed during the afternoon.
+Be aware that if you drink teh tarik late at night you may have problem sleeping after that as we all know tea contains caffeine and black tea used in teh tarik can be quite strong in that department.
+The tea traditionally used to make teh tarik is the tea dust type, but it can also come in tea-leaves.
+Personally I would avoid drinking teh tarik late in the evening but for some people it may be just fine.

-Kampong Glam opposite Kampong Glam Cafe, which also serves a a nice cuppa of teh tarik with a great view of Bussorah Street as seen on the left photo, along Baghdad Street, and that stall has no name.
+A popular teh tarik stall is at Kampong Glam opposite Kampong Glam Cafe, which also serves a a nice cuppa of teh tarik with a great view of Bussorah Street as seen on the left photo, along Baghdad Street, with that stall has no name.
 So it is aptly named as no name teh tarek stall.
 No name but tasty and delicious teh tarik.

 After many years with no name, this stall is now named as Bhai Sarabat stall.
 They advertised themselves as 'the best chai shop in Singapore'.
+"Chai' is a Hindi word meaning tea.
 You will usually find long queue at this stall.
-And due to its limited space it is sometimes hard to find a seat.

 During the evenings, you can find road-side stalls selling skewered meat satay.
 And this teh tarek stall is the one and only teh tarek stall there, as iconic as the hawker centre.
 Post note: I noticed this stall is now operated by another drink seller.
 Well, there goes history.

 After many years with no name, this stall is now named as Bhai Sarabat stall.
 They advertised themselves as 'the best chai shop in Singapore'.
+"Chai' is a Hindi word meaning tea.
 You will usually find long queue at this stall.
-And due to its limited space it is sometimes hard to find a seat.

 Bhai Sarabat tea at Kampong Glam |